Inflaton perturbations through an Ultra-Slow Roll transition and Hamilton-Jacobi attractors: Commonly used geometric slow-roll parameters

 Here we discuss two commonly used sets of geometric slow-roll parameters.
-Both share the principal slow roll parameter $\epsilon$, which in (HJ) attractor models of inflation (which is what we assume here) can be expressed in terms of the Hamiltonian constrint,
+Both share the principal slow-roll parameter $\epsilon$, which in (HJ) attractor models of inflation (which is what we assume here) can be expressed in terms of the Hamiltonian constraint,

 where $\alpha = \ln(a)$ is a time variable parametrizing e-folding of inflation (in an attractor regime of inflation, there is no reason to introduce a special time parameter, as it can be characterized by the inflaton $\phi$) From~(\ref{appx: principal eps}) we see that $\epsilon$ maiximizes at 3 in kination, in which $V=0$, and the de Sitter space is obtained when $V=3H^2$, which are familiar limits.